 The EUid is certainly a very good alternative to the classic combination of username and password.
 Some even speak of the EU single sign-on.
 The European Commission has offered citizens and businesses a universal way to identify themselves as well as an extremely convenient way to present credentials, for instance, a driving licence, train ticket or certificates.

-What exactly is planned?
+What is planned specifically?

-How far is implementation in Germany?
+What is the implementation status in Germany?

 In the end, there will probably be 26 more European ID wallets.
 Why doesn’t the EU provide one overarching system?